BmartOcho/Alcohol-Sales-Tracker-Premium-Reporting/replit.md

 **Data Processing**
 - Texas Open Data API integration via `texasDataService`
-- Fetches up to 50,000 records in 10k batches to capture all permitted licenses
+- Unlimited record fetching when year filter is applied (fetches ALL available records in 10k batches)
+- Safety limit of 50k records only when no date filter provided (prevents fetching entire 3.5M record dataset)
+- URL-encoded WHERE clauses for date range filtering to prevent API errors
 - Preserves monthly sales records (each API record = one location's sales for one month)
 - Groups records by permit number while maintaining monthly history
 - Data transformation from raw Texas state records to LocationSummary schema with monthlyRecords array